Announcements allow you to communicate with your students about course activities and post interesting course-related topics.

 Course Setup Checklist

 The Course Setup Checklist helps a new user to walk through all of the steps required to build a course and invite students.

 Course Statistics help the instructor to see which pages are being viewed most frequently.

 Canvas courses begin in an unpublished state.
 They then move to a published state.
-They can also be make publicly viewable.
+They can also be made publicly viewable.